jeffrose/emitter/docs/API.md

 ### Emitter

 Creates an instance of emitter.
+If `bindings` are provided they will automatically be passed into `on()` once construction is complete.

 ####`new Emitter()`